Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

 \subsection{Trip-based Iterative Algorithms}

-This section introduces the first category of iterative algorithms---the \textit{trip-based algorithms.} In general, each iteration of this type of algorithm can be summarized by three fundamental steps which are illustrated in Figure \ref{fig:trip_based_algorithm_general}.
-The first step solves the ODMTS-DFD problem with $\hat{T} = \overline{T}^k$.
-The second step evaluates the design with Equation \eqref{eq:design_obj}.
+This section introduces the first category of iterative algorithms---the \textit{trip-based algorithms.} In general, each iteration of this type of algorithm can be summarized by three fundamental steps.
+The first step solves the {\sc TN-DFD} problem with $\hat{T} = \overline{T}^k$.
+The second step evaluates the design with $\text{\sc Eval}(\mathbf{z})$ (Equation \eqref{eq:design_obj}).
 The third step computes the new $\overline{T}^{k+1}$ for the next iteration.
-All trip-based iterative algorithms have identical first and second steps.
-Only the third steps are different.
+All trip-based iterative algorithms have identical first and second steps, with the only difference occurring in the third step.
+At the third step, the trip-based algorithms need to compute a customizable value for each trip $r$, denoted as $v^r$ (such as the net-cost $\zeta_\pi^r = g_\pi^r - \varphi_\pi^r$), based on the optimal path of that trip under the given network design.
+This value is then utilized in constructing the trip set to be considered in the subsequent iterations.

 Three trip-based iterative algorithms are proposed.
-The first two are presented in Section \ref{subsubsect:rho_GRAD} and \ref{subsubsect:m_GRRE}.
-Another one combining the previous two algorithms is explained in Section \ref{subsubsect:rho_GAGR}, which enables to explore more intermediate ODMTS designs, despite of its much longer expected running time.
-Section \ref{subsubsect:TripBasedAlgorithms_Properties} presents some properties of the trip-based algorithms.
+The first two are presented in Sections~\ref{subsubsect:rho_GRAD} and \ref{subsubsect:m_GRRE}.
+Another one combining the previous two algorithms is explained in Section~\ref{subsubsect:rho_GAGR}, which enables to explore more intermediate network designs, despite of its much longer expected running time.
+Section \ref{subsubsect:TripBasedAlgorithms_Properties} presents some properties of the proposed trip-based algorithms.